 Don’t overthink it.
 If you’re already boasting a unique brand name (as in the case of Shoeby, whose hashtag #shoeby is detailed below), chances are there’s little to no competition or existing traction for your hashtag.
 Beyond coming up with something unique, keep the following in mind as well:

-- Keep your hashtag short and sweet (the ideal hashtag length is said to be under 11 characters)
+- Keep your hashtag short and sweet, ideally under 11 characters

 - Be prepared to curate your hashtag in order to avoid spam or potentially irrelevant images